 This extensive offer of Mexican restaurants has a great benefit, there is something for all tastes and prices.
-While some are faithful to the rich pre-Columbian cuisine, which has conquered the world with its acidic and spicy flavors, others are committed to fusion with local dishes or even with other cultures, such as the Asian in a display of innovation and experimentation.
+While some are faithful to the rich pre-Columbian cuisine, which has conquered the world with its acidic and spicy flavors, others are committed to fusion with local dishes or even with other cultures, such as Asian, in a display of innovation and experimentation.

-1. Tobalá Taco Bar
+Tobalá Taco Bar

 Tobalá is to Madrid what the Rincón de Ademuz is to Castilla La Mancha.
 An exclave.
 A territory of a few square meters that is Mexico.

-It is also an opportunity to try dishes that are not common in impost Mexican restaurants: sopes, chimichangas, chalupas poblanas, panuchos or pozole.
+It is also an opportunity to try dishes that are not very common in impost Mexican restaurants: sopes, chimichangas, chalupas poblanas, panuchos or pozole.

-Calle de Gaztambide, 35 (Chamberí)
+Calle de Gaztambide, 35 (Chamberí).

 💶 €€€€€.